rossberg/camp/README.txt

   from audio files in various formats.

 * `Data`, `Track`, and `Query` implement the internal data base representation.

+* `Spectrum` implements a naive spectrum analyser.
+This is just a toy.
+I didn't really know what I was doing.
+Don't expect an accurate depiction of dB levels.

 * `Control`, `Playlist`, `Library`, `Filesel`, `Menu`, and `Log` encapsulate various states and behaviours of the respective components, independent of UI.